amundsen-io/rfcs/rfcs/031-monorepo.md

 ## Future possibilities

 It may be desirable to make architectural changes after this code structure change is done, for example consolidating components or changing how shared dependencies are managed.
 However, we'd like to keep that out-of-scope for this RFC and keep those discussions separate (unless if it impacts this portion).

+We will also have the option to use [pip constraint files](https://pip.pypa.io/en/stable/user_guide/#constraints-files), which would likely help with the dependency issues we've encountered.
+This could be considered deeper and implemented as a PR after the transition occurs.